abinjawed/Bakeshift-Recipes/README.md

 ### Install

 ### Code
-The function `emergeVictorious` contains parameters:
+The function `emergeVictorious` contains parameters (player1, player2, firstAttacker).
--player1,
--player2,
--firstAttacker

 The function `emergeVictorious` also returns the victorious player of each match.